gotchoices/MyCHIPs/doc/Lifts.md

 When a single database commits its portion of a lift (whether conditional or final), it should atomically commit all the tallies along the segment.
 In this example, there is a stock from Tricia to Gena, a stock and foil between Gena and Kathleen.
 And a single foil from Kathleen to Stacey.
-That is 4 tallies in total (on our system) which will receive a lift chit, marked with the UUID unique to the particular lift, and eventually signed by the lift initiator.
+That is four tallies in total (on our system) which will receive a lift chit, marked with the UUID unique to the particular lift, and eventually signed by the lift initiator.